Website Development: A History

 - Mobile optimization

 - Social Media Integration

-These are just some of the many aspects that the CMS of your choice can give you access to controlling.
-There are many more.
-Finding the right software to do the job can be difficult due to the number of choices available.
-Thankfully there are reputable websites that exist that will compare and give you a quick overview of some of the better selections available.
-For those that opt to select a website maker the process is made relatively easy.
+These are just some of the many aspects that the CMS of your choice may give you access to control; there are many more.
+Finding the right software to do the job can be difficult, due in no small part to the number of choices available.
+Thankfully, there are reputable websites that exist that compare and give a quick overview of some of the better selections available.
+For those that opt to select a website maker, the process is made relatively easy.
 You will want to review software choices online and see which gives you access to the controls you want, is rated well, and has a price within your budget.
 A good website will include helpful comparisons, articles on getting started, selecting the software, as well as rating different software packages.
-We recommend their use and as always doing your homework before making your decision.
-Good luck with your website development.
+We recommend their use and, as always, doing your homework before making a decision.
+Good luck with your website development!